jmcastelo/qGetMirrorList/README.md

 # qGetMirrorList

 A tool to get and manipulate the latest Arch Linux Pacman mirror list.
-Its targets are those distributions which use Arch mirrors. qGetMirrorList gets available data from the [Mirror Status service](https://www.archlinux.org/mirrors/status/) through the [JSON interface](https://www.archlinux.org/mirrors/status/json/) and generates customized Pacman mirror lists.
+Its targets are those distributions which use Arch mirrors. qGetMirrorList gets available data from the [Mirror Status service](https://www.archlinux.org/mirrors/status/) through the [JSON interface](https://www.archlinux.org/mirrors/status/json/) and lets the user generate customized Pacman mirror lists.
 It is inspired by the Python script [reflector](https://xyne.archlinux.ca/projects/reflector/) by [Xyne](https://xyne.archlinux.ca/).

 ## Dependencies